TizMT/EmoPet-Demo/README.md

 Zen Pet helps children manage their emotions through interactive activities!

 ### 🔹 How it works:

+The app is responsive and works on desktop, tablets, and mobile devices.

+EMOPet uses holographic cartoon-style graphics to create a fun and futuristic experience.
 - If the child is **feeling sad**, Zen Pet guides them to relaxation techniques in **[Zen Relax](https://tizmt.github.io/EmoPet-Demo/zen-pet/zen-relax.html)**.
 - If the child is **feeling happy**, Zen Pet enhances their joy with positive activities in **[Zen Happy](https://tizmt.github.io/EmoPet-Demo/zen-pet/zen-happy.html)**.